 Hindgut ulcers are primarily associated with improper use of non-steroidal anti-inflammatories, but can also be caused by excessive acidity in the hindgut.

 The hindgut can also be affected by a condition known as dysbiosis, which refers to a general imbalance of the microbiome of the gut.

-Horses with hindgut dysfunction often go off their feed [is this true? – find ref] and may experience weight loss if they are not able to properly digest their feed.
+Horses with hindgut dysfunction often go off their feed and may experience weight loss if they are not able to properly digest their feed.

 Some unprocessed feeds contain rough components (ie. hulls or seed heads) that can irritate your horse’s mouth and reduce feed intake.
 Hay may also be overly coarse or contain weeds with thorns or bristles that cause lesions in the mouth.

 These abrasive ingredients can contribute to inappetence by causing inflammation of the mouth and lips, ulcerative lesions in the mouth, drooling, and an overgrowth of gum tissue around the teeth (gingival hyperemia).